-- Students will need a valid visa to enter China.
+- You will need a valid visa to enter China.
 Chinese Visa Application Centres are now open.

-- Students will need to submit a Health Declaration Form before they travel.
+- You will need to submit a Health Declaration Form before you travel.

 The Chinese embassy advises that it does not designate specific institutes to carry out the tests.
 Passengers can choose the hospital or institute in the UK to take the test according to his or her situation.